ShinSakanami/BetterStorage/README.md

 ## Description

-The storages in StoneHearth are great, but maybe you need more filtering capabilities?
+The storage system in StoneHearth is easy to use, but maybe you need more filtering capabilities?
 Want to separate flowers from fibers?
 Wheat grains from food?
 Meat from animal feed?

 Better Storage is here for you!
 Adding more filters to stockpiles, crates and chests for better resource management.

 Compatible with many popular mods like Candledark, Frostfeast, Stonehearth Cafe, Brewery Mod, and more!

+Includes French localisation / Traduction française incluse !

+Guide pour mettre Stonehearth en Français : https://steamcommunity.com/sharedfiles/filedetails/?id=455676343

 Current available storage filters: